1602/compound/README.md

 About [<img src="https://secure.travis-ci.org/1602/express-on-compound.png" />](http://travis-ci.org/#!/1602/express-on-railway)
 =====

-RailwayJS - MVC framework based on Exress.
-Ruby-on-Rails inspired.
+CompoundJS - MVC framework for NodeJS&trade;.
 It allows you to build web application in minutes.

 Installation
 ============